 Would you like to host a Social Innovation Intern next summer?
-Each year, UNH partners with a handful of innovative business, nonprofit, and government organizations to help introduce a passionate young person to careers at the intersection of business and social mission.
+Each year, the Center for Social Innovation and Enterprise partners with a handful of innovative business, nonprofit, and government organizations to help introduce a passionate young person to careers at the intersection of business and social mission.
 Since 2011, the Social Innovation Internship has placed 81 students at 39 leading organizations that use market-based approaches to tackle pressing social and environmental challenges.

 Social Innovation Internship at a glance:

 - Nine-week internship: May 22 - July 20, 2018

 - High-performing rising Junior or Senior (or extraordinary Sophomore) – vetted and trained by UNH, interviewed and selected by you

 - Students will be at your site full-time, with the exception of one orientation day, three UNH trainings, two presentation prep days and the Social Innovation Internship Showcase

 - Scope of work should satisfy needs of both host and intern, i.e., significant project-based work with committed supervisor and access to senior leaders